Explainability Methods for Hardware Trojan Detection: A Systematic Comparison: Introduction

 \section{Introduction}

-When a machine learning system flags a gate in a billion-transistor integrated circuit as a potential hardware trojan, what should the security engineer do next?
-Generic explanations like "feature importance: 0.73" provide little guidance for validating the detection or planning remediation.
-This explainability gap represents a barrier to deploying ML-based trojan detection in practice: without actionable interpretations grounded in circuit design principles, engineers cannot distinguish meaningful alerts from false positives, cannot verify suspicious structural patterns against domain knowledge, and cannot translate detection results into concrete security actions.
+When a machine learning system flags a gate in a billion-transistor IC as a potential hardware trojan, the security engineer needs an explanation in circuit terms.
+A bare ``feature importance: 0.73'' does little to support validation or remediation.
+Without interpretations grounded in circuit-design principles, practitioners cannot separate real alerts from false positives, verify suspect structural patterns against domain knowledge, or translate detections into security actions.